FireRedNinja/generative-music/README.md

 ==============================

-Create a neural network to generate sheet music
+Create a neural network to generate sheet music.

 Project Organization
 ------------